RAH-PR/mlops/README.md

    ```

 3. **Run container**
 Run the container and passing in your wandb API key.
-This command maps the src and logs directories to the container, allowing the model code to be accessible and logs to be saved.
+This command maps the src and logs directories to the container, allowing the code to be accessible and logs to be saved.

    ```bash
    docker run --rm -v $(pwd)/src:/code/src -v $(pwd)/logs:/code/logs -e WANDB_API_KEY=<YOUR_API_KEY> mlops-container